Where to find the best afternoon tea in Essex

 By Helen Wright

 Cake?
 GOOD.
 Jam?
 GOOD.
 Sandwiches?
 GOOD!
 If you’re planning on booking an afternoon tea in Essex, Joey Tribbiani would approve!
-We’re big fans of the beautiful county of Essex (where I am from originally) and already have this popular post highlighting all there is to do during a day out there.
+We’re big fans of the beautiful county of Essex (where I am from) and already have this popular post highlighting all there is to do during a day out there.
 We also discovered that if there’s one thing our friends in Essex do well, it’s a high tea!
 For a unique gift or a special treat, one of these decadent afternoon teas in Essex will certainly fit the bill!

 10 of the best afternoon teas in Essex

-We searched high and low for the tastiest tarts, the juiciest jam and the most scrumptious scones and found some smaller businesses serving up tea just as delicious as the bigger hotels and restaurants.
+We searched high and low for the tastiest tarts, the juiciest jam and the most scrumptious scones and found some smaller businesses serving up afternoon tea in Essex just as delicious as the bigger hotels and restaurants.
 After a good scoff, we picked our favourite 10 tea rooms for an afternoon treat.

 1. Mrs Salisbury’s, Maldon